julian-klode/lingolang/docs/basics.md

 ## Approaches to dealing with mutability

-Functional programming is a form of programming in which side effects do not exist.
+Purely functional programming is a form of programming in which side effects do not exist.
 That is, there is no such things as mutable data structures, or even I/O operations; only pure transformations from one data structure to another.